 Introduction

-The current schooling norm is that students help during the class hours and limited office hours.
+The current schooling norm is that students have access to help during the class hours and limited office hours.
 They are not in touch with their instructors or classmates outside of the class.
-The introduction of an online discussion forum for a class helps students with their peers, teaching assistants (TAs) and even instructors.
-Such a discussion forum provides a public space where ideas can be exchanged, questions can be shared, and information can be stored. help clarify doubts with fewer time and space limits.
-These forums can then be considered to be a social network, where Social Network Analysis (SNA) and statistical techniques can be applied for studying the interaction of the students and level participation.
+The introduction of an online discussion forum for a class helps students connect with their peers, teaching assistants (TAs) and even instructors outside of class and office hours.
+Such a discussion forum provides a public space where ideas can be exchanged, questions can be shared, and information can be stored.
+Students can help each other clarify doubts with fewer time and space limits.
+These forums can then be considered to be a social network, where Social Network Analysis (SNA) and statistical techniques can be applied for studying the interaction of the students and the level of students’ participation.

-we apply SNA and statistical techniques to an online discussion forum to how demographic characteristics This statistical analysis will help instructors better understand relations between students’ participations and their backgrounds.
+In this work, we apply SNA and statistical techniques to an online discussion forum to determine how participation on the forum relates to the students’ demographic characteristics.
+This statistical analysis will help instructors better understand relations between students’ participations and their backgrounds.

 Research Questions